We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 There’s no shame in improving your concentration with energy drinks.
 A single energy drink is usually enough to make you stay awake during a long game, and keep you focused on winning.
 Just remember not to drink too many at once!

 When you game for long periods of time, not only do you need energy drinks, but you also need a comfortable gaming chair.
-Check out our list of the best gaming chairs before starting a marathon gaming session.
+Check out the best gaming chairs for PC gamers!